radapdal/process/webdevelopmentworkflow.md

 #### Dev Flow

 The Ready list and Devs are now ready.
-Begin by reviewing the definitions, add the estimate in hours, then move issue to Dev In Progress.
+Begin by reviewing the definitions, then move the issue to Dev In Progress.

 > **Start Development**
 >